RLGen/Deem/README.md

 Our framework has three steps:

-<h>Mislabel</h> Detection.
-Deem identifies potential mislabels by observing the loss of each instance during training.
+**Mislabel Detection.** Deem identifies potential mislabels by observing the loss of each instance during training.

+**Subset Selection.** Deem compute an upper bound of gradient approximation error (the smaller the error, the better the subset approximates the full dataset) considering the label uncertainty for deep learning over mislabeled instances and try to minimize the bound.

+**Adaptive Subset Update.** Two factors trigger the update of the selected subset: the removal of mislabeled instances and significant gradient variations caused by iterative training.

 🙌  With Deem, we thoroughly evaluate the state-of-the-art *data cleaning* and *coreset selection* approaches on our datasets.